terminalcloud/apps/docs/zenphoto.md

 # **Zenphoto** Terminal.com Snapshot

-*CMS for selfhosted, gallery focused websites*
+*CMS for self-hosted online galleries.*

 ---

 ## About Zenphoto

-**Zenphoto** is a CMS for selfhosted, gallery focused websites.
-Our focus lies on being easy to use and having all the features there when you need them (but out of the way if you do not).
+[Zenphoto](http://www.zenphoto.org/) is a CMS for self-hosted online galleries.
+Their focus on being easy to use and having all the features there when you need them (but out of the way if you do not).

 Zenphoto is the ideal CMS for personal websites of illustrators, artists, designers, photographers, film makers and musicians.